-One type of grant of representation is Letters of Administration with the Will Annexed.
-Where a person has died leaving a will that does not name an executor or where the executor(s) named in the will are unwilling or unable to act, the Court may grant Letters of Administration with the Will Annexed to an appropriate person to allow them to administer the deceased's estate in the Northern Territory.
+One type of grant of representation is Letters of Administration.
+Where a person has died without leaving a will, the Supreme Court may grant Letters of Administration to an appropriate person to allow them to administer the deceased's estate in the Northern Territory.
 An appropriate person is usually a beneficiary of the deceased's estate.

-Who may apply for Letters of Administration with the Will Annexed?
+Who may apply for Letters of Administration?

-Pursuant to section 22(1) of the Administration and Probate Act 1969, the Supreme Court may grant Letters of Administration with the Will Annexed to:
+Pursuant to section 22(1) of the Administration and Probate Act 1969 the Supreme Court may grant Letters of Administration to: